Pamban Bridge: India’s Iconic Sea Bridge

 The bridge consists of over 140 spans with midway along the bridge (i.e 114th span) being called Scherzer span.
 The total length of the bridge is 2.057 kilometres.
 It has 145 spans of 12.20 metres steel girder and Scherzer navigational rolling lift span of 225 metres.

-Construction of the Bridge
+The Construction of Pamban Bridge

 The construction of the rail bridge commenced by 1911 and was commissioned in February 24, 1914.
 German engineer Scherzer designed the central part of the bridge that opens up to allow ferry movement.
 On an average, 10 to 15 boats and small ships cross from beneath the bridge every month.

-The cyclonic storm of 1964 that flattened the port town Dhanushkodi caused a huge damage to the bridge but the rolling life centre span was not
+The cyclonic storm of 1964 that flattened the port town Dhanushkodi caused a huge damage to the bridge but the rolling life centre span was not damaged.
+Around 600 workers and 4000 tonnes of cement were used for the construction of the bridge.

 Maintenance of the Bridge